assertpy/assertpy/README.md

 #### Just A Warning

-There are times when you only want a warning message instead of an failing test.
+There are times when you only want a warning message instead of a failing test.
+For example, if you are using `assertpy` to write defensive assertions in the normal flow of your application (not in a test).
 In this case, just replace `assert_that` with `assert_warn`.

 ```py
 assert_warn('foo').is_length(4)